LightSys/midwife-emr-ansible/build_odroid/README.md

 ## TODO in no particular order mostly:

-- configure and harden SSH
-- install gulp
-- determine if we still need bower (what version of software is Pami getting?)
-- install Midwife-EMR
 - configure MySQL (get rid of 4 passwordless root accounts)
 - install midwife-emr-services
 - configure nginx or does midwife-emr-services do this?
-- No more Redis, right?
-- midwife-emr service
 - configure ufw
-- install autossh and configure
+- install autossh and configure (make this a separate playbook)
 - configure remote backups
 - install and configure automysqlbackups
 - configure cron jobs